 The Financial Accounting Standards Board (the “FASB”) presents a puzzle: How has this private standard setter managed simultaneously (1) to remain independent, (2) to achieve institutional stability and legitimacy, and (3) to operate in a politicized context in the teeth of op-position from its own constituents?
 This Article looks to governance design to account for this institutional success.
 The FASB’s founders made a strategic choice to create a regulatory agency that sought independence rather than political responsiveness.
 The FASB also set out a coherent theory of accounting, the “Conceptual Framework,” to contain and direct its decisions.
 The Conceptual Framework contributed to the FASB’s institutional success by disavowing a neutral posture, explicitly privileging the interests of the users of financial reports (investors and market intermediaries) over the interests of the reports’ preparers (large audit firms and their managers).
 Nonetheless, the FASB remains vulnerable to the allegation that its complex, rules-based standards serve the audit firms’ interest in lowering the risk of liability while sacrificing the users’ interest in “fairly” stated financials.
 This Article endorses the rejoinder position.
 What some see as capture also can be characterized as “responsiveness,” and the FASB serves a public interest in taking seriously the accounting firms’ need for auditable standards.
 Although detailed rules can distort the overall story told by a report’s bottom line, they also make it easier to see what preparers are doing, easing verification and making audit failures and scandals less likely.
 The FASB emerges as a generator of suboptimal but institutionally defensible standards.

 Bratton, William W., "Private Standards, Public Governance: A New Look at the Financial Accounting Standards Board" (2007).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 863.

 Accounting Commons, Accounting Law Commons, Business Law, Public Responsibility, and Ethics Commons, Business Organizations Law Commons, Corporate Finance Commons, Economic Policy Commons, Finance Commons, Law and Economics Commons, Legal Theory Commons, Work, Economy and Organizations Commons